-The FedRAMP Readiness Assessment (known as FedRAMP Ready) is required for CSPs pursuing a JAB Provisional Authority to Operate (P-ATO), and is highly recommended for CSPs pursuing a FedRAMP Authorization with an agency partner.
-CSOs categorized at the Moderate or High impact levels can achieve a FedRAMP Ready designation.
+The FedRAMP Readiness Assessment is optional but is highly recommended for CSPs pursuing a FedRAMP authorization with a federal agency partner.
+CSOs categorized at the Moderate or High impact levels can pursue a FedRAMP Ready designation.

-FedRAMP Ready indicates that a CSP has procured a FedRAMP recognized 3PAO to conduct a readiness assessment, and the 3PAO has determined that the CSP is fully ready to pursue (and likely achieve) a FedRAMP Authorization for the CSO.
-The results of a readiness assessment are documented in a FedRAMP provided Readiness Assessment Report (RAR) template.
-The RAR is submitted to the FedRAMP PMO for review and approval.
-Once approved, the RAR is made available to agencies via MAX.gov.
+FedRAMP Ready indicates that a CSP has utilized the services of a FedRAMP recognized 3PAO to conduct a FedRAMP Readiness Assessment, and the 3PAO has determined that the CSP is fully ready to pursue (and likely to achieve) a FedRAMP authorization for the CSO.
+The results of a FedRAMP Readiness Assessment are documented in a FedRAMP provided Readiness Assessment Report (RAR) template.
+The RAR is submitted to FedRAMP for review and approval.
+Once approved, the CSO achieves a FedRAMP Ready designation on the FedRAMP Marketplace, and the RAR is made available to federal agencies via the FedRAMP secure repository.

-To understand the scope of a readiness assessment, agencies can review the FedRAMP Moderate RAR template or the FedRAMP High RAR template.
-At a high level, the Readiness Assessment is primarily focused on the status of technical control implementations versus the status of documentation.
-While some CSPs may have a fully developed System Security Plan (SSP) at the time of a readiness assessment, a completed SSP is not required.
-During the readiness assessment, 3PAOs validate the CSP's ability to meet specific federal mandates (e.g. the use of FIPS 140 validated encryption), the CSP's ability to satisfy technical security requirements, and the CSP's maturity in areas such as change management and continuous monitoring.
+To understand the scope of a FedRAMP Readiness Assessment, federal agencies can review the FedRAMP Moderate RAR Template or the FedRAMP High RAR Template.
+At a high level, the FedRAMP Readiness Assessment is primarily focused on the status of technical capabilities versus the status of documentation.
+While some CSPs may have a fully developed system security plan (SSP) at the time of the assessment, a completed SSP is not required.
+During the FedRAMP Readiness Assessment, 3PAOs validate the CSP's ability to meet specific federal mandates (e.g., the use of FIPS 140 validated encryption), the CSP's ability to satisfy technical security requirements, and the CSP's maturity in areas such as change management and ConMon.

-Agencies should consider partnering with a CSO that has achieved FedRAMP Ready if the CSO meets the agency's mission needs.
-FedRAMP Ready indicates that the CSP has done most of the heavy lifting and just needs an agency to partner with them on an initial FedRAMP Authorization.
+Federal agencies should consider partnering with a CSO that has achieved the FedRAMP Ready designation if the CSO meets the federal agency's mission needs.
+FedRAMP Ready indicates that the CSP has done most of the heavy lifting and just needs a federal agency to partner with them to pursue an initial FedRAMP authorization.

-100 Pre-Authorization
+10.0 Pre-Authorization

-During the pre-authorization phase, the agency and CSP agree to partner on a FedRAMP Authorization.
-The agency and CSP then work together to prepare for and develop a plan for the agency authorization, and hold a formal Kickoff Meeting.
+During the Pre-Authorization phase, the federal agency and CSP agree to partner on a FedRAMP authorization.
+The federal agency and CSP then work together to prepare for and develop a plan for the agency authorization and hold a formal kickoff meeting.